 Jeff’s achievements have earned him recognition as a “Local Litigation Star” by Benchmark Litigation as well as inclusion in the prestigious Chambers USA Guide to America’s Leading Lawyers for Business, The Best Lawyers in America (agriculture law, commercial litigation; eminent domain and condemnation law; environmental litigation; real estate litigation; water law) and Oklahoma Super Lawyers.
-He was selected by Best Lawyers as the “Oklahoma City Eminent Domain and Condemnation Lawyer of the Year” for 2015 and “Oklahoma City Water Lawyer of the Year” for 2017 and 2019, honors only given to a single lawyer in each legal specialty in each market.Download Bio (PDF)
+He was selected by Best Lawyers as the “Oklahoma City Eminent Domain and Condemnation Lawyer of the Year” for 2015 and 2020 and “Oklahoma City Water Lawyer of the Year” for 2017 and 2019, honors only given to a single lawyer in each legal specialty in each market.Download Bio (PDF)

 - Obtained dismissal in Pottawatomie County, Oklahoma, for the producer of a youth rodeo event in a personal injury lawsuit involving allegations of negligence and defective equipment after defense filed motion and supporting affidavit showing incident was covered by the Oklahoma Livestock Activities Liability Act.